-Pro Tips to Warm Up Vinyl Patios and Decks
+Top Tips to Warm Up Vinyl Patios and Decksadmin

-Eventually, summer must end, and with it you might be tempted to pack it in and scurry indoors.
+Eventually, summer must end, and with it you might be tempted to pack it in and scurry indoors, leaving vinyl patios and decks to fend for themselves.
 But do you have to abandon vinyl patios and decks every Fall – or is there a way you can extend your enjoyment?
 Tuff Industries explores a few ways you can get more out of vinyl patios and decks in the Fall and Winter seasons.

 Tip #1: Heat!

-This one is a no brainer: if your vinyl patio or deck space is too cold to use during the fall, add some heat!
-There is a huge range of outdoor heaters available to suit every budget and size of deck.
+This one is a no-brainer: if your vinyl patio or deck space is too cold to use during the fall, add some heat!
+There is a huge range of outdoor heaters available to suit every budget and size of the deck.
 Find one that works for you and don’t look back.

 While you might want to soak up the sun in summer, depending on where you live the spring and fall on your vinyl deck or patio can be downright wet, and winter miserable.
-You can solve this problem by adding a roof over you seating area (and barbecue too, if you want to use it all year round).
-Consider a retractable roof if a permanent structure is out of your budget range, or for smaller deck spaces where you still want the sun to shine in when it’s out.
+You can solve this problem by adding a roof over your seating area (and barbecue too, if you want to use it all year-round).
+Consider a retractable roof if a permanent structure is out of your budget range, or for smaller deck spaces where you still want the sun to shine in when it’s out and warm.

 Tip #4: Fire!

 Consider your coldest/crummiest camping trip – how much better did it get once there was a tarp over your head and a nice campfire to cozy up to?
 Today you can have that same experience on your patio or deck, all you need is a portable fireplace.
 Again, thanks to the modern marvels of home improvement stores you can find tabletop fireplaces for small spaces, or larger models that can double as a coffee table.
 Don’t forget to ensure that your deck surface is protected before you get started!
 (P.S. now is a terrific time to capitalize on fall clearances for terrific deals).